How to password protect a folder on Windows and MacOS

 Step 1: Navigate to the 7-Zip download page and select the right download for you.
 Most users should opt for the 64-bit x64 Windows build.
 Once downloaded, install it as you would any other software and run it.

-Step 2: Locate the folder you wish to password protect within the main 7-Zip interface and click the green addition sign in the upper-left corner of the application.
+Step 2: Locate the folder you wish to password within the main 7-Zip interface and click the green addition sign in the upper-left corner of the application.
 Alternatively, drag and drop the folder anywhere within the main 7-Zip interface.

 Step 3: Ignoring the bulk of presets in the resulting pop-up window, select zip from the drop-down menu directly beside the Archive format option to ensure the folder remains compatible on computers without 7-Zip installed.
 Then, enter and re-enter your desired password for the folder in the text fields located on the right-hand side of the window.
 Click the OK button when finished and allow the utility to create a compressed, encrypted duplicate of the folder you wish to password protect.